aws-samples/amazon-eks-security-immersion-day/content/6-network-security/3-mtls-with-alb/4-enable-mtls/index.en.md

 EOF
 ```

+Notable configurations in the ingress manifests:
+- The ingress listen-ports specifies four HTTPS ports: 80, 443, 8080, 8443 to illustrate multiple listener configuration options that you can implement.
+- `ignoreClientCertificateExpiry` indicates whether expired client certificates are ignored.

 Apply the manifest to update the existing ingress:

 ```bash
 kubectl apply -f ingress.yaml
 ```

-Navigate to Application Loadbalancer in [AWS EC2 console](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#LoadBalancers:) to verify that the listeners now been updated.
+Navigate to Application Loadbalancer in [AWS EC2 console](https://console.aws.amazon.com/ec2/home?#LoadBalancers:) to verify that the listeners now been updated.
 ![mtls-listeners](/static/images/6-network-security/3-mtls-with-alb/mtls-listeners.png)

-Navigate to Application Loadbalancer in [AWS EC2 console](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#LoadBalancers:), confirm that the HTTPS 443 Listener now has Mutual authentication (mTLS) set to "Verify with trust store" using the trust store we created and HTTPS 80 Listener set to passthrough mode.
+Navigate to Application Loadbalancer in [AWS EC2 console](https://console.aws.amazon.com/ec2/home?#LoadBalancers), confirm that the HTTPS 443 Listener now has Mutual authentication (mTLS) set to "Verify with trust store" using the trust store we created and HTTPS 80 Listener set to passthrough mode.

 ![mtls-on](/static/images/6-network-security/3-mtls-with-alb/mtls-on.png)

-Confirm that you can no longer access the application exposed with the internal ALB without using a certificate trusted by the ACM PCA.
+Confirm that you can no longer access the application on the default HTTPS port 443 exposed with the internal ALB without using a certificate trusted by the ACM PCA.

 ```bash
 curl -k https://mtls.vpc-lattice-custom-domain.io